AnatolyKostarev/cardboardReactJS/README.md

 This command installs a package and any packages that it depends on.

-Then you need to run in the project directory:

 ### `npm start`

 Runs the app in the development mode.\